grandseiken/static-functional/README.md

 ## Setup

-All you need is the two header files in `include/sfn`.
+All you need is the two header files in `include/sfn` and the `include` directory on your include path.

 Bazel users can use the following: